avaleriani/react-redux-quiz/README.md

 ### NOTES
-- I used the provided endpoint but the logic could be simplified by adding `?count=30` to the first call to the `/random` endpoint and just make the whole game with local state.
+- I used the provided endpoint but the logic could be simplified by adding `?count=30` to the first call of the `/random` endpoint and just make the whole game with local state.

 - Type checking is done via js docs and typescript with IDE support.

+- The endpoint is not always reliable, somethings it returns questions without text.
+More validation needed.

 - TODO: Save user highest score into localstorage.

 <hr>

 Your task is to write a quiz app using the api available at http://jservice.io.